 - If using professional movers, make reservations 2-4 weeks before your move date.
 If you’ve only just considered this, I would recommend you to click here to see what removal companies can offer you.
 You can then make an informed decision based on which one suits you best.

 - Consider the use of a self storage facility.
 This will allow you to keep any valuables or items in safe storage that you don’t desperately need during the moving process.
+Self storage companies looking to deal with maintenance related issues may want to consider implementing something like Axxerion self storage management software and see if they can save time and money with this all-in-one solution.

 - Schedule disconnect times for cable, phone, internet, and utility companies at least 1 week before you move.